farooqqureshii/farooqqureshii.github.io/src/content/writing/fall-2024-course-review.md

 ---

-And that’s that!
+And that's that!
 I plan to publish, at another time, some broader reflections after a semester at university.